Forms of Elder Abuse – Exhaustive List

 The common signs and symptoms of self-neglect can include the following, but are not limited to:

 - Lack of proper personal hygiene.

 - Living in unclean or unsanitary conditions.
-This can include insect infestations, urine or fecal odor, non functioning toilet, and animal waste.
+This condition can include insect infestations, urine or fecal odor, non-functioning toilet, and animal waste.